Versatile large van with high payloads, fully updated in 2019

 - Average fuel econnomy

-The 2021 Vauxhall Movano is a large van that's been on sale in its current 'Movano B' guise since 2010.
+The Vauxhall Movano is a large van that first went on sale in this 'Movano B' guise in 2010.
 It got a major refresh and facelift in 2019, and remains one of the best big vans to choose if you need plenty of payload.

-Based on the same platform and structure as the equivalent Renault Master – which also forms the basis of the Nissan NV400 – the Movano is not the most sophisticated large van on the market.
+Based on the same platform and structure as the equivalent Renault Master – which also forms the basis of the Nissan NV400 – this Movano is not the most sophisticated large van on the market.
 But does it offer strong value and very high payloads at the all-important 3.5-tonne (3,500kg) gross vehicle weight.

-It’s not a particularly big seller in the UK, but build quality is consistent, and it is capable of carrying higher loads than almost any rival – and following the introduction of the latest Euro 6.2 (also know as Euro 6d-Temp) emissions regulations, leads the class in this critical area.
+It’s not a particularly big seller in the UK, but build quality is consistent, and it is capable of carrying higher loads than almost any rival – and following the introduction of the latest Euro 6.2 (also known as Euro 6d-Temp) emissions regulations, leads the class in this critical area.

 It’s also available in a wide range of body sizes and styles, and offers buyers a choice of front-wheel drive (FWD) and rear-wheel drive (RWD) to suit most uses.